thuang6/platform-resource-manager/prm/demo_scenarios/README.md

 ## Run demo scenarios

 1. Export required environment variables.
-The variable `REMOTE_IP` should be set to one entry of the hosts defined in `demo_scenarios/common/common.yaml.`.
+The variable `REMOTE_IP` should be set to one entry of the hosts defined in the `demo_scenarios/common/common.yaml` file.

     ```
     export cinventory=demo_scenarios/common/common.template.yaml # inventory with list of hosts